bejo73/bejo73.github.io/_posts/2017-08-10-Use-Azure-Function-trigger-to-avoid-costly-Logic-Apps-polling.md

 approximately 172 * 10 * 12 = 20640 Euro

 One way to eliminate (almost) the polling cost is to let Azure Function triggers do the job.
-The cost for that is almost nothing, only cost for storage account and execution of function when the function is triggered.
+The cost for that is almost nothing (less than one Euro), only cost for storage account and execution of function when the function is triggered.

 So how do we do this?